berndpfrommer/basalt_ros/README.md

 # ROS wrappers for Basalt

-This repo has a ROS1 and ROS2 wrappers for the
+This repo has ROS1 and ROS2 wrappers for the
 [Basalt VIO/mapper library](https://gitlab.com/VladyslavUsenko/basalt/)